plandes/nlparse/README.md

 ```

 This uses a [resource library] to source in the configuration from this package
 so minimal configuration is necessary.
+More advanced configuration [examples]
+are also available.

 See the [feature documents] for more information.